14 Best Hikes near Greenville SC for Families

 Even after we moved away from the Upstate, we'd return to stay in one of their little cabins and enjoy the fresh mountain air on long weekends.

 Little kids and their families will love the easy and almost completely flat Lakeside Trail, which follows the edge of the lake in the middle of the park.
+The trail here is wide and sandy, and it is a peaceful option for families with younger hikers.

-History buffs can see the efforts of the Civilian Conservation Corps on this trail.
 The CCC were responsible for much of this park’s construction, including the Lodge and dam.

-Carrick Creek Trail is another great, easy option for families.
 This trail begins at the nature center and does a 2 mile loop around the park.

 Kids can practice identifying the many types of trees in this section of the forest, and see if they can find the waterfalls scattered along the route.